EmmanuelleB985/UK_BOB/README.md

 For out-of-domain evaluation, we use the **BTCV** and **BRATS23** datasets where we preserve the train-val-test splits.
 Please download these public datasets and associated json files for [BRATS](https://www.synapse.org/Synapse:syn51156910/wiki/627000) and [BTCV](https://www.synapse.org/Synapse:syn3193805/wiki/217789).

+# Pre-trained Models

+We will provide pre-trained weights for Swin-UNETR backbone trained on more than 50k 3D MRI with filtered labels from the UK Biobank.
+In the meantime, we provide weights for our segmentation model with ETTA on **BTCV** [here]() and **BRATS** [here]().
+Please download the weights and follow the instructions below to run inference and visualise the outputs.

 # Training